 We entered into an incubator agreement with the OCS in January 2005 to operate a biotechnology incubator.
 Our wholly-owned subsidiaries, BIJ Ltd. and BIJ L.P., operate the incubator.
 Under the arrangement, the OCS agreed to loan funds to the incubator in connection with in-licensing the rights to the therapeutic candidates.
 We in-license, through the incubator, certain, but not all, of the therapeutic candidates that we eventually incorporate into our pipeline.
-As of December 31, 2011, we received approximately \$13.5 million in loans from the OCS under the incubator agreement, which does not include \$5.7 million we have received from the OCS outside of the incubator agreement, as of that date.
-The OCS funds have been used to initiate 23 different development projects, 17 of which have terminated.
-Six of our current development projects have been or will be funded under the incubator agreement: BL-1021, BL-1040, BL-5030/1, BL-7020 and BL-7050.
+As of December 31, 2012, we received approximately \$14.4 million of funding from the OCS under the incubator agreement, which does not include \$5.9 million we have received from the OCS outside of the incubator agreement, as of that date.
+The OCS funds have been used to initiate 23 different development projects, 18 of which have been terminated.
+Three of our current development projects have been or will be funded under the incubator agreement: BL-1021, BL-1040 and BL-5040.
 Other projects may be funded by the OCS outside of the incubator agreement.

-The incubator agreement had a six-year term ending on December 31, 2010 and has been renewed for an additional two-year term, with an option to renew for an additional one-year period, subject to OCS approval.
-If the incubator agreement terminates or expires, we will no longer be eligible for funding from the OCS through the incubator for new projects in the incubator, but projects and the terms of any outstanding loans at the time of expiration or termination will not be affected by the termination or expiration.
+The incubator agreement had an initial six-year term ending on December 31, 2010.
+At the end of 2010, the OCS agreed to renew the agreement for an additional two years, with an option to renew for another one-year period at the same terms and conditions, subject to OCS approval.
+In 2012, the OCS approved our exercise of the option to extend the incubator agreement for the final one-year period through December 31, 2013.
+When the incubator agreement or expires, we will no longer be eligible for funding from the OCS through the incubator for new projects in the incubator, but projects and the terms of any outstanding funding at the time of expiration or termination will not be affected by the termination or expiration.